 While food-based vitamins sound like a really good idea, many people have problems with food-based vitamins.
 There can be ingredients in them that cause some people problems.
 I personally am taking synthetic vitamins with a few food-based supplements and am getting flying colors on my hair mineral analysis and vitamin tests.

 In my first blog post about vitamins, I stated that synthetic vitamins should be avoided because they tax your immune system and are not well absorbed.
 In my research over the last year, I have found this to not be entirely the case.
-I am currently on a Nutritional Balancing program that uses synthetic vitamins and have seen my health greatly improve.
+I am currently on a Mineral Power program (formerly called Nutritional Balancing) that uses synthetic vitamins and have seen my health greatly improve.
 This program has been used by over one hundred thousand people using synthetic vitamins with fantastic results.
 My mineral levels have increased and I’ve experienced more vitality and energy — all from synthetics.

 I had previously stated that synthetic vitamins are less than fifty percent absorbed.
 This is not the case with every person or every nutrient.
 Absorption depends upon many factors.
 Many synthetic vitamins are poorly absorbed simply because they are bound together with cheap binders that don’t allow a release of the nutrients, not necessarily because the synthetic vitamins are themselves poorly absorbed.
 One must avoid cheap mass-market synthetics like Centrum, most brands at drug store chains, grocery store chains, and membership club stores (Kirkland brand) because they contain these cheap binders that prevent their absorption.
 Commonly, vitamins and mineral are in forms that are not absorbable, but this can be circumvented by educating yourself on the forms that are the best absorbed and buying from reputable manufacturers, whom I’ve listed below.
 People absolutely see their vitamins and mineral levels improve with synthesized vitamins and minerals.